abpframework/abp/docs/en/solution-templates/microservice/adding-new-api-gateways.md

 ### Configuring the OpenId Options

 We should configure the OpenId options by modifying the `OpenIddictDataSeeder` in the `Identity` service.
-Below is an example of the `OpenIddictDataSeeder` options for the `PublicWeb` gateway.
+Below is an example of the `OpenIddictDataSeeder` options for the `PublicGateway` application.

 Add the created gateway URL to the *redirectUris* parameter in the `CreateSwaggerClientAsync` method in the `OpenIddictDataSeeder` class.